BenWestgate/Bails/README.md

 ## How to use this script

-If you know someone you trust who uses Bails already, you can install your Bails by cloning their Bails:
+If you know someone you trust who uses Bails already, you can [install Bails by cloning](https://github.com/BenWestgate/Bails/tree/master#bails-is-shareware) their Bails:

 First, open these instructions on another device